 Citigroup (C) Received its Third Buy in a Row

-After Oppenheimer and Morgan Stanley gave Citigroup (NYSE: C) a Buy rating last month, the company received another Buy, this time from Wells Fargo.
-Analyst Mike Mayo maintained a Buy rating on Citigroup today.
-The company’s shares closed last Monday at $61.91, close to its 52-week low of $59.82.
+After Wells Fargo and Oppenheimer gave Citigroup (NYSE: C) a Buy rating last month, the company received another Buy, this time from Morgan Stanley.
+Analyst Betsy Graseck maintained a Buy rating on Citigroup today and set a price target of $79.00.
+The company’s shares closed last Monday at $51.87, close to its 52-week low of $51.00.

-According to TipRanks.com, Mayo is a 4-star analyst with an average return of 4.2% and a 53.6% success rate.
-Mayo covers the Financial sector, focusing on stocks such as Zions Bancorporation National Association, JPMorgan Chase & Co., and Goldman Sachs Group.
+According to TipRanks.com, Graseck is a 4-star analyst with an average return of 5.5% and a 52.5% success rate.
+Graseck covers the Financial sector, focusing on stocks such as Discover Financial Services, Santander Consumer USA, and Capital One Financial.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Citigroup with a $93.36 average price target, implying a 54.4% upside from current levels.
-In a report issued on March 2, Morgan Stanley also maintained a Buy rating on the stock with a $91.00 price target.
+Citigroup has an analyst consensus of Strong Buy, with a price target consensus of $93.30, implying a 71.8% upside from current levels.
+In a report issued on February 28, Wells Fargo also maintained a Buy rating on the stock with a $94.00 price target.

 See today’s analyst top recommended stocks >>